holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_course_overview.md

 - Learn important historical moments in the attempts to understand cognition.
 - Analyze materialist, dualist, and panpsychist understandings of consciousness.
-- Create an argument for which model you find most persuasive.
+- Create an argument for which model of conciousness you find most persuasive.
 - Identify areas of culture that have been affected by these debates.

 #### Essential Questions: